 Those sand roads are very special, as were the breakfasts out on the pan.

-I had written to Aitch in Feb 2009:
+I had dashed off an email to Aitch in February 2009:

-So glad we didn’t get off the pot!
-The kids were fine; We got there in Jan 2010 for Aitch’s last – great, unforgettable – Botswana trip.
+So glad we stayed on the pot!
+The kids were fine; We got to Botswana eleven months after that email, in January 2010, then trekked on to Zimbabwe for Aitch’s last – great, unforgettable – Hwange trip.